xgorfo/Currency-new/README.md

 # Addition to the code
-## Since the project has been redone and added to the GlobalChange branch, there is no need to make a Pull Request.
+## A comparison of the GlobalChange and CurrencyBOT branches was implemented
 ### Start with http://localhost:8080/api/currencies
 ### A telegram bot with the username currencytrackTB_bot has been created.
 The bot sends currency changes every hour.